Ayn De Castro and LeAura Alderson

-Yet bodybuilders and top bodybuilding sites typically recommend whey isolates, which tend to be highly processed in order to extract the protein.
-How is it that some experts denounce all but pure, unprocessed whey, while others recommend the highest processed varities?
+Yet bodybuilders and top bodybuilding sites typically recommend whey protein isolate, which tend to be highly processed in order to extract the protein.
+How is it that some experts denounce all but pure, unprocessed whey, while others recommend the highest processed varieties?

 We think it has something to do with newer science pitted against old systems that no longer serve, but which have vast amounts of industry investment.
 Large vehicles (organizations of any kind), by very nature, move slowly.
 Change is happening, but it’s happening slowly.
 In the meantime, you can take your health reins into your own hands by staying informed.

 Whey protein is the protein in the watery portion of raw milk that separates from the solids—the curd—as a byproduct of cheesemaking.
 Whey contains proteins, fats, carbohydrates, vitamins, minerals and 5% lactose.
 For years it was considered a waste product and just disposed.
 Today, it’s a “by-product” and its use is big business.

 Toward our education, it’s important to understand the difference between the primary types of whey powders.

 There is no doubt that the protein fraction found in whey is, in fact, good for you.
 It is an important composition of each cell in our body, protein is responsible for the body’s structure and muscle tone.
 In fact, whey is one of the richest source of BCAAs, which include three amino acids leucine, isoleucine, and valine; all are absolutely critical in muscle growth.